Meet the Team

 Dr. Kaffer is a licensed Clinical Psychologist and a mother of three little girls.
 She earned her doctorate degree in Clinical psychology (PsyD) from Midwestern University.
 During her postdoctoral residency, she created and lead an intensive outpatient treatment program for military members at a local psychiatric hospital.
 She has taught multiple graduate level courses and serves as a certified supervisor for the Arizona Board of Behavioral health.

 Although initially Dr. Kaffer's heart and focus was pursuing specialty trainings specific to trauma treatment for first responders and members of the armed forces, her interests shifted when she became a mother.
 After experiencing her own struggles in pregnancy and postpartum and noticing a general lack of resources and education, Dr. Kaffer redirected her love and attention to providing support and treatment to moms in every stage of motherhood.
-Now Dr. Kaffer owns and operates her group practice while providing virtual psychotherapy sessions to moms in need nationwide as a certified Perinatal Mental Health Specialist (PMH-C) and a PsyPACT credentialed provider.
+Now Dr. Kaffer owns and operates a group practice while providing virtual psychotherapy sessions to moms in need nationwide as a Perinatal and Maternal Mental Health specialist and has received Authority to Practice Interjurisdictional Telepsychology (APIT) granted by the PSYPACT Commission.

 Dr. Robyn Hardie, PsyD